gitkraken/gitkraken-desktop-docs/gitkraken-desktop/commit-signing-with-gpg.md

     <p><strong>Note:</strong> Make sure that you have <a href="/gitkraken-desktop/commit-signing-with-gpg/#configure-gpg-in-gitkraken">configured GPG inside of GitKraken Desktop</a>.</p>
 </div>

-Under `Preferences` → `GPG Preferences`, there is an option to `Generate new GPG Key`.
+Under `Preferences` → `Commit Signing`, there is an option to `Generate new GPG Key`.
 If you wish to enter a passphrase, make sure you do so prior to selecting `Generate`.

 <img src="/wp-content/uploads/generate-new-gpg-key.png" srcset="/wp-content/uploads/generate-new-gpg-key@2x.png 2x" class="img-bordered img-responsive center">

 ####Configure GPG in GitKraken

 Once you have GPG installed on your machine, you will need to configure GitKraken to use GPG.
-Launch GitKraken Desktop and navigate to Preferences → GPG Preferences.
+Launch GitKraken Desktop and navigate to Preferences → Commit Signing.

 <img src="/wp-content/uploads/gpg-preferences.png" srcset="/wp-content/uploads/gpg-preferences@2x.png 2x" class="img-bordered img-responsive center">